 1/8 t cloves

-1. Combine vinegar, sugar, salt, spices, orange rind, celery, onion, apple, and orange juice in a medium saucepan.
+1. Combine vinegar, sugar, salt, spices, orange rind, celery, onion, apple, ginger, and orange juice in a medium saucepan.
 Set over medium-high heat and bring to a boil.

 2. Reduce heat to a simmer, and stir in the cranberries.
 Cook until the skin begins to pop, 10 to 15 minutes.
 Remove from heat.